Treatments for Pleural Disease

 Diagnosis and treatment of pleural disease

-We diagnose health conditions that affect the pleura with Diagnostic Bronchoscopy and Interventional Pulmonology [link to new Diagnostic Bronchoscopy and Interventional Pulmonology page under Screenings and Diagnosis].
+We diagnose health conditions that affect the pleura with diagnostic bronchoscopy and interventional pulmonology.
 We use minimally invasive techniques including:

 We use a thoracoscope (a tube with a light and camera on the end) to look inside your chest (thorax).
 This minimally invasive procedure requires a single small incision, about 1 inch long.

 Doctors may use thoracoscopy to understand why you are having pain, trouble breathing or fluid buildup inside your chest.
 During thoracoscopy, your doctor can also perform some treatments.
 During the procedure, we can:

 - Put medicines into the pleural space

 Some conditions cause fluid to build up in the space around your lungs (pleural effusion).
 To relieve the effects of this fluid, your doctor may use thoracentesis.
 This procedure removes fluid from your chest using a needle inserted between your ribs.
 Thoracentesis can help doctors diagnose your condition.
 It can also help you breathe better.